LiquidSmokeX64/coffee/README.md

 Additional firmware from mkinitcpio-firmware to eliminate most default kernel module warnings.

-coffeebrewer toolbox for easy updates and application management. (type: "coffeebrewer toolbox" in a terminal)
+Coffee-Manager tool/script for easy updates and application management. (type: "coffee-manager" in a terminal)

 Latest Controller and Graphics drivers.